shaikhmoinsadiq/moin-star-repo/README.md

-Welcome to the AWS CodeStar sample web application
+Welcome to the AWS CodeStar sample web application MOIN
 ==================================================

 This sample code helps get you started with a simple Django web application